 Book lovers, we’ve found the perfect paradise for you in Jimbocho, the second-hand book capital of Tokyo.
 A sanctuary for book lovers and students alike, Jimbocho is strategically located between universities.
 From trade books, paperbacks, and leather bounds of all genres; you name it, they’ve got it.
 Any bookworm will surely have their kid-in-a-candy-store moment at Tokyo’s Jimbocho.
 And the best accompaniment to a great book is, of course, a great cup of joe.
 Jimbocho has a wide array of coffee shops offering cozy nooks where you can get lost in new worlds composed of paper and ink, in your mint or not-so-mint books.
-This Jimbocho Food Guide will introduce you to the top places to dine or grab a cup of coffee while you get comfy with a new (or old) book.
+If you’re wondering where to eat in Jimbocho, we’re here to introduce you to the top places to dine or grab a cup of coffee while you get comfy with a new (or old) book.

 2. Paperback Café